Personal Appearance Required

 - It is important to report the loss or theft of a valid U.S. passport to the police authorities.
 Bring your copy of the police report!

 - Bring, if you can, some form of identification (e.g. driver’s license, residence card) as well as documentation that establishes your citizenship (e.g. birth or naturalization certificate, an expired passport).

 - See our Consular Fees page for the appropriate passport services fee.
 Fees can be paid in cash, euro or dollars, or by credit card.
-PIN payments cannot be processed.
+NO PIN payment.
 When paying in cash, please try to bring exact change.

 Replacement passports can be issued within 10 working days.
 In cases where the applicant is normally resident outside The Netherlands and stranded in transit, the Consulate can issue an 'emergency passport' which is valid for three months.
 This 'emergency passport' can be exchanged later for a full validity passport at an embassy or consulate overseas or at a Passport Agency in the United States.
 See our section on replacing an emergency passport.

 A U.S. passport is a valuable document, not just for you the rightful bearer.
 Therefore you must report the loss or theft of a U.S. passport to the local police authorities to avoid Identity theft!
 How can someone steal your identity?
 Identity theft occurs when someone uses your personal information such as your name, Social Security number, credit card number or other identifying information, without your permission to commit fraud or other crimes.